 Depending on where you live, you are well familiar with either summer and/or winter air pollution.
 Summer air pollution is caused by wildfires or from chemical reactions of exhausts from various anthropogenic and natural sources (photosmog).
 Winter air pollution relates among other things to wood and coal burning.
 Under such situation sensitive people stay inside to avoid exposure.
 But are they really safe?
 Various studies in different regions of the world showed that indoor air pollution can be even higher than outside.
 How can that be?
 Why is that?
 And what can you do about it to enjoy every breath you take?
-This post answers these questions and suggests a solution to the problem.
+This post answers these questions and suggests a medical grade air purifier as a solution to the problem.

 - How to improve you indoor air quality

-- Where can you find the AirMax8L and AirMic4S?
+- Where Can You Find the AirMax8L and AirMic4S?

 Disclosure: Ad.
 The Advanced Medical Grade H13 True HEPA air purifier is a sample from okaysou.
 The post is not endorsed by them.
 I wrote it entirely myself and it represents my own 100% honest opinion.